alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/messaging.md

 - **ftl_application:** The name of the FTL application.
 Cannot be changed.
 Used by FTL only.
 - **ftl_certificate:** The certificate to verify the authenticity of your FTL servers.
 Modified to fit on a single line.
 Used by FTL only.

-> In case you are only interested in the *tcm_authentication_key*, you can also get it by clicking on the 'Copy To Clipboard' icon, without downloading the configuration YAML file
+> In case you are only interested in the *tcm_authentication_key*, you can also get it by clicking on the '**Copy To Clipboard**' icon, without downloading the configuration YAML file
 {.is-info}